 - The Standard Elderly General Homestead Exemption is available to homeowners who otherwise qualify and who are 65 and older where the net income of the applicant and spouse does not exceed $10,000 for the preceding year.
 Social Security income and retirement income are calculated in a different category.
 This amount varies yearly.
 Please call the Tax Commissioner's Office Property Tax section to verify amount.
 This exemption, which is in an amount up to $4,000 deducted from the State and $21,500 off the 40% assessed value of the homestead property applies to county taxes, school taxes, and the state tax and it does apply to taxes levied to retire bonded indebtedness.

-- The Disabled Veterans Homestead Exemption is available to certain disabled veterans in an amount up to $38,000 deducted from the 40% assessed value of the homestead property.
+- The Disabled Veterans Homestead Exemption is available to a qualified disabled veteran in an amount up to $32,500 (or the maximum amount which may be granted to a disabled veteran under section 2102 of Title 38 of the United States Code, as amended in O.C.G.A. §48-5-48) deducted from the 40% assessed value of the homestead property.
 This exemption applies to all ad valorem tax levies; however, it is restricted to certain types of very serious disabilities and proof of disability, either from the Veterans Administration or from a private physician in certain circumstances.
 Disability must be 100%.

 - The Floating or Varying Homestead Exemption is an exemption which is available to homeowners 62 or older with gross household incomes of $30,000 or less.
 The exemption applies to state and county ad valorem taxes but it does not apply to school tax.
 The exemption is called a floating exemption because the amount of the exemption increases as the value of the homestead property is increased.
 Since, however, the exemption replaces any other state and county exemption already in place for the property, taxpayers should be very careful in making application since in many instances the granting of this exemption will initially at least increase the amount of levied on the property.